kenatiod/MUT/Understanding Machine Understanding.md

 Alice: The future of AI evaluation awaits; let's get to work and do it!

-{ Insert portrait of Alice, Bob and Claude "shake on it" }
+{ Insert Fig. 4.4.2 -- portrait of Alice, Bob and Claude "shake on it" }

 _The scene fades as the trio dives back into their notes, energized by the challenges and opportunities that lie ahead.
 The groundwork has been laid for a new era in machine understanding - one that promises to redefine the very nature of intelligence and the relationship between humans and AI._